Springle3152/ohapp/readme.md

  - Create a new interview account and an interviewee profile with a brief abstract of the interview
  - Add transcripts of interviews to interviewee accounts
  - Read interviews and abstracts
- - Consult the app database to get a list of all interviewees, abstracts and transcripts attributed to these
+ - Consult the database to get a list of all interviewees, abstracts and transcripts attributed to these
  - Change the name of and descriptive text on the app so as to make different versions of this app for different projects.

 ## Getting Started
 Ohapp is coded with Python using the Flask framework.
 You will need to install Python and then, with Python, install Flask on your computer.
-You will also need to create a GitHub account so that you can clone Ohapp and download it onto your computer.
+You will also need to create a GitHub account so that you can clone Ohapp and download Ohapp onto your computer.

 ## Installation